 - Consumer analysis is commonly broken down into four segments: data discovery, exploratory analysis, action, and predictive monitoring phases.

 - 70% of consumers prefer to learn about products through content over traditional advertisements.

 - 61% of consumers are more willing to purchase from brands with unique marketing styles and content.

 Now, let’s jump in and explore a few basics before heading into how consumer research can help you create more impactful messaging.

 What is Consumer Research?

-Consumer research is a qualitative method to understanding your consumers’ inclinations, intentions, motivations, and habits.
+Consumer research can take many forms, but at the heart of it is the goal of understanding your consumers’ inclinations, intentions, motivations, and habits.
 It seeks to climb into the customer’s psychology by employing research techniques that reveal the wants and needs of your target audience.
 Additionally, it can help uncover potential audiences on the fringes that may be enticed to your brand with tailored messaging.

 Qualitative consumer research methods include more traditional approaches such as surveys, interviews, and focus groups, which still have their uses.
 However, their most significant shortcomings are speed to insight and small sample sizes.

 Comparatively, social listening is the new kid on the block of qualitative consumer research.
 Speed and sample size are no issue with today’s analytics tools running next-gen artificial intelligence (AI).
 And that’s why brands are turning to it in droves to capture consumer intelligence on the fly.
 Besides its practical use for protecting brand health, social listening is a game-changer for marketers getting to know their audience.